 An annual report is a compact way to present all of the company’s achievements, yet at the same time, it may also include information regarding its employees and the social impact of its activities.

 While bar graphs and pie charts are the easiest ways to can fill up an annual report, they are also the least rewarding in terms of reader engagement.
 Hence, a bold and ambitious design can help transform annual reports into a rewarding project for the company and its shareholders.

-If you’re unsure of what an annual report actually entails, here is a list of all the basic types of information an annual report tends to include:
+If you’re unsure of what an annual report template actually entails, here is a list of all the basic types of information an annual report tends to include:

 1) A company or organization’s mission statement

 Each brand comes with a distinct set of goals, whether we consciously know them or not.
 In short, a mission statement reveals the sole purpose of the company, what it does, and how it operates to achieve these goals.